AkshatModi870/AkshatModi870/README.md

 For campus logistics, I am currently working on a computer vision-based solution (95% similarity threshold) with an automated WhatsApp bot.
 This involved creating workflows for data transfer, verification, and reliable error management in addition to writing code.

 ## 🔭 Current Focus
-My primary mission is optimizing my skills to excel in the **World Quant Championship**.
-I’m deep in the world of alpha-seeking signals and advanced mathematical modeling.
+My main goal is to maximize my abilities in order to excel in the **World Quant Championship**.
+I want to intensify my knowledge of sophisticated mathematical modeling and alpha-seeking signals.

 ## 📊 Fun Facts
 * I firmly believe Reinforcement Learning is the frontier of trading algorithms.